actionslaw/tumblr-post-action/README.md

 Configure your workflow to use `actionslaw/tumblr-post-action@v1`, and provide the post you want to send as the `text` input.
 You can specify a post you'd like to reply to using the `replyTo` input.
-You can create image posts by setting the `media` input to point to a folder containting images.
+You can create image posts by setting the `media` input to point to a folder containing images.

 Provide the
 [authentication keys and tokens](https://tumblr.github.io/tumblr.js/index.html#md:authentication)